This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 On that next New Year’s Eve, David Hasselhoff played a concert in front of 1 million people near the remains of the Berlin Wall at Brandenburg Gate.
 This cemented his legendary status.

-The David Hasselhoff Museum commemorates not only this important moment in world history (complete with an iconic keyboard scarf), it also contains displays from other key highlights of David Hasselhoff’s career.
+The David Hasselhoff Museum commemorates not only this important moment in world history (complete with an iconic keyboard scarf), but it also contains displays from other key highlights of David Hasselhoff’s career.

 There is a “Baywatch” exhibit, of course.

 There are also more facts about David Hasselhoff than you would ever need to know.
 You will surely be able to impress your friends with your newfound knowledge after your visit.
 My favorite David Hasselhoff fact is that in Germany, he shares the same dubbing voice as Kermit the Frog.